 A higher than usual level of testosterone is characteristic of PCOS and can cause facial hair and acne.
-High testosterone plus high insulin can cause ovarian malfunction, including lack of ovulation and irregular periods.
-In the ovary of a woman with PCOS, more than usual small follicles (the fluid filled sacs containing eggs) are seen on ultrasound.
+High testosterone plus high insulin can cause ovarian malfunction, including a lack of ovulation and irregular periods.
+In the ovary of a woman with PCOS, more than usual small follicles (the fluid-filled sacs containing eggs) seen on ultrasound.
 This causes the ovary to be bigger than average and leads to the term “polycystic.”
-A follicle is a special type of functional cyst which all women of reproductive age have.
+A follicle is a particular type of functional cyst which all women of reproductive age have.

-If PCOS is suspected, we might perform hormonal testing to increase our confidence in the diagnosis, although we are often pretty sure based on history alone.
-We may check follicle stimulating hormone (FSH), luteinizing hormone (LH), estrogen (E2), total testosterone, DHEA-S, and 17-hydroxyprogesterone acetate.
+If PCOS is suspected, we might perform hormonal testing.
+We may check follicle-stimulating hormone (FSH), luteinizing hormone (LH), estrogen (E2), total testosterone, DHEA-S and 17-hydroxyprogesterone acetate.
 These hormones are measured in the blood, usually on the third day of a menstrual period.
-In a woman who has infrequent or absent periods we might need to provoke a period (by giving her progestin tablets) so that we can draw blood on the correct cycle day.
+In a woman who has infrequent or absent periods, we might need to provoke a period (by giving her progestin tablets) so that we can draw blood on the correct cycle day.